Naturaily/Naturaily-netlify/_posts/2019-06-27-smart-grid-ai-at-the-service-of-the-power-distribution-network.md

 ---
-title: Smart Grid - AI at the Service of the Power Distribution Network
+title: Smart grid - AI at the service of the power distribution network
 description: >-
-  The term "smart grid" describes an electrical grid that is integrated with an AI-enabled, two-way communication network, helping to ensure more efficient transmission of electricity and its faster restoration after power blackouts.
+  At Naturaily, we are already a part of the smart grid revolution, pushing the concept closer towards global adoption.
+Some of our clients have realized the potential of the smart grid, and are investing in smart grid management solutions.
 slug: smart-grid-ai-in-power-distribution-network
 layout: post
 twitter-card: >-